mtkennerly/ludusavi/README.md

 <!--
 For debugging/troubleshooting purposes,
-the "other" screen has an option to always create a new full backup, even if there are no changes or there's room for a new differential backup.
+the "other" screen has an option to create a new full backup even when it's unnecessary (i.e., there are no changes or there's room for a new differential backup).
 You don't normally need to use this, but it's available in case something has gone wrong.
+The option will reset to disabled whenever you close Ludusavi.
 -->

 ### Cloud backup